-Mr. Speaker, Sir, are you convinced that is what Sen. Hassan is doing?
+Mr. Speaker, Sir, are you convinced that is what Sen. Sang is doing?

 Sen. Billow: On a point of order, Mr. Speaker, Sir.
-In view of the fact that quite a number of county governors, a substantial number if not the majority, have already agreed and signed for the equipment, is it in order for the Council of Governors which represents all the 47 Governors to send a Message that runs contrary to that position?
-We know that majority have signed.
+In view of the fact that quite a number of county governors, a substantial number if not the majority, have already agreed and signed for the equipment.
+Is it in order for the Council of Governors which represents all the 47 Governors to send a message that runs contrary to that position?
+We know that the majority have signed.
 There is nothing in the Constitution that prevents the national Government from buying something and donating it to hospitals.
-Private institutions and Non-Governmental Organizations (NGOs) are doing it.
+Private institutions and NGOs are doing it.
 I think the issue of autonomy and the manner in which it is being presented is not right.
 Many of them have already signed.

 The Speaker (Hon.
 Ethuro): Order, honourable Senators.
-Some of these issues can be canvassed at the end of the Message unless it is something to do with delivery of the message; I will deal with the matter at the end.
+Some of these issues can be canvassed at the end of the message unless it is something to do with delivery of the message; I will deal with the matter at the end of the message.